fidelity/mabwiser/README.md

 ## Installation

-MABWiser is available to install as: pip install mabwiser
+MABWiser is available to install as `pip install mabwiser`.
 It can also be installed by building from source by following the instructions in our [documentation](https://fidelity.github.io/mabwiser/installation.html).

 ## Support